Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Related Works

-Nevertheless, the aforementioned references fail to address safety concerns associated with the utilization of the LLM in AD.
-In our paper, we prioritize safety first under the context of LLM, a perspective evident in our case studies.
-This emphasis on safety is imperative due to the safety-critical nature inherent in AD.
-We take a safety-focused approach, allowing LLM decisions to directly formulate safety constraints for low-level Model Predictive Control (MPC) in the face of prediction uncertainties.
-Our case studies align closely with the LanguageMPC approach~\citep{sha2023languagempc}.
-In their work, the authors employ LLMs as a decision-making element for AD scenarios.
-They seamlessly converted LLM decisions into the mathematical representations needed for the low-level controllers, MPC, through guided parameter matrix adaptation, achieving a significant performance leap.
-However, it's crucial to acknowledge that LanguageMPC has not been extensively validated in complex driving environments.
-Additionally, it lacks the ability to manage uncertainty in predictions and does not include safety analysis or optimization in its methodology.
+Nevertheless, the aforementioned references fail to address safety concerns associated with LLM in AD.
+We prioritize safety under the context of LLM, a perspective evident in our case studies.
+We allow LLM decisions to directly formulate safety constraints for low-level Model Predictive Control (MPC) under prediction uncertainties.
+Our case studies align closely with the LanguageMPC~\citep{sha2023languagempc}, where the authors also employ LLMs as a decision-maker for AD.
+They convert LLM decisions into the mathematical representations needed for the low-level controllers, MPC, through guided parameter matrix adaptation.
+However, LanguageMPC has not been extensively validated in complex driving environments.
+Additionally, it does not consider uncertainty from predictions nor include safety analysis or optimization in its methodology.

-\textbf{Generation and Simulation}: The introduction of LLMs has also dramatically transformed the process of collecting driving data.
-LLMs' generative capabilities have facilitated the acquisition of complex driving data samples, which were previously difficult to gather due to certain environmental constraints.
+\textbf{Generation and Simulation}: LLMs' generative capabilities have facilitated the acquisition of complex driving data samples, which were previously difficult to gather due to certain environmental constraints.
 The diffusion model, a method that has recently reached significant success in the text-to-image domain, has become increasingly popular~\citep{sohl2015deep, NEURIPS2020_4c5bcfec}.
-Some efforts has been put into the area of generating the driving scenarios using diffusion models~\citep{li2023drivingdiffusion, gao2023magicdrive, wang2023drivedreamer, hu2023gaia, zhong2023language}.
-CTG++\citep{zhong2023language} introduces a scene-level model conditioned by language instructions, generating realistic and controllable traffic simulation environments for AV development.
+Some efforts have been put into the area of generating the driving scenarios using diffusion models~\citep{li2023drivingdiffusion, gao2023magicdrive, wang2023drivedreamer, hu2023gaia, zhong2023language}.